quickwit-oss/tantivy/README.md

 - Distributed search and will not be in the scope of tantivy.

-# Supported OS
+# Supported OS and compiler

-Tantivy supports Linux, MacOS and Windows.
+Tantivy works on stable rust (>= 1.27) and supports Linux, MacOS and Windows.

 # Getting started